noituri/wgpu_native_zig/README.md

 ```

 ### Building on Windows
 Windows x86_64 has two options for ABI: GNU and MSVC.
-For i686, only the MSVC option is available.
+For i686 and aarch64, only the MSVC option is available.
 If you need to specify the build target, you can do that with:
 ```zig
 const target = b.standardTargetOptions(.{